rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 3.10.7 ####
+#### 3.10.8 ####
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fixed JS issue for tabs in media edit, Fixed CSS for twentysixteen theme, Updated german language file
+Fixed database error when deleting comment, changed price for add-ons.

 ## Sponsors ##